yds12/ulp/readme.md

 Our plans for the next versions are:

-Version **0.0.x**: each merge to master should increase `x`.
+Version **0.1.x**: every merge to master should increase `x`.

-Version **0.1.0**: some executable being generated.
-Doesn't have to be the full language, just a small subset of it (for example: just int arithmetic).
+Version **0.2.0**: executables being generated for the whole language, as in the current grammar specification.